sodazone/ocelloids-sdk/README.md

 # Ocelloids

 Ocelloids is an open-source software development kit that provides a framework for building monitoring applications specifically designed for Substrate-based networks.
-With Ocelloids, you can easily set up and implement complex multi-chain monitoring logic.
+With Ocelloids you can easily set up and implement complex multi-chain monitoring logic.

 ## Project Layout